Duration:

 Description:

-The Inka Jungle trail is a tour of four days that allows you to travel with travelers from other countries walk an ancient Inca circuit performing adventure sports and experiential tourism, and includes access to Machu Picchu including alternate mountains: “Old Mountain” or “Huaynapicchu” (according to availability).
+The Inka Jungle trail is a tour of four days that allows you to explore Peru with fellow travelers from around the world.
+Together, we will walk an ancient Inca circuit while enjoying adventure sports and experiential tourism.
+This tour includes access to Machu Picchu and alternate mountains, such as “Old Mountain” or “Huaynapicchu” (subject to availability).

 Highlights

-Follow expert Cusquenian guides who will share their knowledge of the mountain and its Incas Culture.
+Follow expert Cusquenian guides who will share their knowledge of the mountain and its Inca culture.

-Enjoy four days of adventure and culture on the Inca Jungle Trail, located at the high jungle region of northern Cusco.
+Enjoy four days of adventure and culture on the Inca Jungle Trail, located in the high jungle region of northern Cusco.

 Full itinerary: